v12technology/fluxtion/docs/sections/helloworld/helloworld_functional.md

 ## Processing graph
 {: .no_toc }
-The functional approach has more nodes in the event processor compared to the imperative version, due to the DSL adding them automatically The actual code written to create the algorithm is much shorter.
+The functional approach has more nodes in the event processor compared to the imperative version, but the actual code written by the developer to create the algorithm is much shorter.
+Fluxtion DSL only requires the developer to write functions, any wrapping nodes are automatically added to the event processor.

 ```mermaid
 flowchart TB